Roll-to-Plate nanoimprint lithography is an imprinting process that consists of a roller mechanism and a rigid surface plate.

-The Roll-to-Plate process and light-based curing method are used in the HoloPrint® uniA6 DT; a patented light-curing source is located inside the nanoimprint roller.
+The Roll-to-Plate process and light-based curing method are both used in the Stensborg Desktop R2P NanoImprinter; a patented (patent is applied for) Optical Engine light-curing source located inside the nanoimprint roller.

 A small imprinting area, therefore, less imprinting force is required.

-An ideal method for experimenting and testing new nanoimprinting topologies before mass production, e.g. testing new materials, type of resin required, processing parameters, pressure, speed, and light intensity.
+An ideal method for experimenting and testing new nanoimprinting topologies before mass production, e.g. testing new materials, options for resin, processing parameters, pressure, speed, and light intensity.

-Roll-to-Plate NIL requires less imprinting force in comparison to wafer molding/Plate-to-Plate (P2P NIL) due to the smaller nip contact area.
-A nip imprint reduces issues concerning trapped air bubbles and can have a built-in compensation for variation of material thickness, which improves replication uniformity.
-Roll-to-Plate NIL has the potential to be superior in quality in some applications.
+Our bespoke solution to Roll-to-Plate NIL requires less imprinting force in comparison to wafer moulding/Plate-to-Plate (P2P NIL) due to the smaller nip contact area (specific to Stensborgs bespoke solution).
+A nip imprint approach reduces issues concerning trapped air bubbles and can have a built-in compensation for variation of material thickness, which improves replication uniformity.

 You can read more about the advantages of the R2P NIL process by downloading the infographic below.

 HoloPrint® technology is a secure in-house manufacturing process for anti-counterfeiting Optical Verification Devices.
 For added security, we guarantee that all value building takes place in-house.

 Imprinting can occur on many base materials.
 Our process is proven to work on both transparent and opaque substrates, e.g. metal foils, pre-printed paper, and various polymer base materials.